Adamgtay/art-interface/decode_encode readMe.txt

 Extra features:
-The program will handle all types of argument errors and return useful error messages to assist the user.
+The program will handle all types of argument errors and return useful error messages to assist the user, expanding on standard "Error" message.